 This crisis has human consequences.
 At least a billion people and 25 percent of marine life directly rely on healthy coral reefs for their food and livelihood.
 Coral reefs also provide disaster risk protection by significantly reducing coastal impacts during large storms – a critical fact in a time when 40 percent of the world’s population lives near a coast.
 In short: the loss of corals will likely have significant, even catastrophic impacts on marine biodiversity, and on countless communities who rely upon them for food, safety, and income.

 Fortunately, new, targeted interventions have shown promise in helping slow or even stop coral die-offs, but their applications are time sensitive.
-To accelerate their use, and other new approaches to global coral conservation, Paul G. Allen Philanthropies has partnered with the Carnegie Institution for Science, Planet, University of Queensland, and the University of Hawaii Institute of Marine Biology to map the entirety of the world’s shallow-water coral reefs in unprecedented detail, and to monitor them for change.
+To accelerate their use, and other new approaches to global coral conservation, Paul G. Allen Philanthropies has partnered with the Center for Global Discovery and Conservation Science at Arizona State University, Planet, University of Queensland, and the University of Hawaii Institute of Marine Biology to map the entirety of the world’s shallow-water coral reefs in unprecedented detail, and to monitor them for change.
 The effort will use a combination of advanced global satellite imagery, field verification, and machine learning analytics, and will form a dedicated global coral observatory that will empower new kinds of coral conservation interventions and new basic science.